Charles Pratt, 1st Earl Camden: Regency crisis of 1788

 In November 1788, King George III fell ill and insanity was feared.
 Lord Chancellor Thurlow hesitated over what action to take, thereby precipitating the regency crisis of 1788.
 As Lord President, Camden led the Privy Council examination of the King's doctors' opinions.
 With Thurlow unwilling to lead the legislature, Camden grasped the challenge of inviting parliament to appoint a regent, in the face of the opposition's support for the automatic appointment of their ally the Prince of Wales.
 Camden's resolution that appointment rested with parliament was carried in the Lords by 99 votes to 66 on 23 December 1788.
 Moreover, on 22 January 1789, Camden's motion to appoint the Prince of Wales, but with restrictions in case of the King's recovery, was carried by 94 to 68 votes.
 The King recovered the following month before the Regency Bill contained the force of law.

 Fox's Libel Act

 To the last, Camden zealously defended his early views on the functions of juries, especially of their right to decide on all questions of libel.
-In the Lords debate on the second reading of the Libel Act 1792 on 16 May, Camden contended that intention was an essential element of libel and should be decided by the jury as in murder cases.
+In the Lords debate on the second reading of the Libel Act 1792 (32 Geo.
+3. c.
+60) on 16 May, Camden contended that intention was an essential element of libel and should be decided by the jury as in murder cases.
 Broadening the legal argument to the constitutional and political Camden charged press freedom to the hands of the jury as the representatives of the people.
 The judges he held were too prone to government pressure to guarantee essential freedoms.
 Despite the unanimous opposition of the Law Lords, Camden's speech helped secure a majority of 57 to 32.